Fair use: History

 The term "fair use" originated in the United States.
 Although related, the limitations and exceptions to copyright for teaching and library archiving in the U.S. are located in a different section of the statute.
 A similar-sounding principle, fair dealing, exists in some other common law jurisdictions but in fact it is more similar in principle to the enumerated exceptions found under civil law systems.
 Civil law jurisdictions have other limitations and exceptions to copyright.

 In response to perceived over-expansion of copyrights, several electronic civil liberties and free expression organizations began in the 1990s to add fair use cases to their dockets and concerns.
 These include the Electronic Frontier Foundation ("EFF"), the American Civil Liberties Union, the National Coalition Against Censorship, the American Library Association, numerous clinical programs at law schools, and others.
 The "Chilling Effects" archive was established in 2002 as a coalition of several law school clinics and the EFF to document the use of cease and desist letters.
-In 2006 Stanford University began an initiative called "The Fair Use Project" (FUP) to help artists, particularly filmmakers, fight lawsuits brought against them by large corporations.
+In 2006 Stanford University began an initiative called the "Fair Use Project" (FUP) to help artists, particularly filmmakers, fight lawsuits brought against them by large corporations.

 U.S. fair use factors

-Examples of fair use in United States copyright law include commentary, search engines, criticism, parody, news reporting, research, and scholarship.
+Examples of fair use in United States copyright law include commentary, criticism, news reporting, research, and scholarship, as well as parody and search engines.
 Fair use provides for the legal, unlicensed citation or incorporation of copyrighted material in another author's work under a four-factor test.

 The U.S. Supreme Court has traditionally characterized fair use as an affirmative defense, but in Lenz v.
 Universal Music Corp.
 (2015) (the "dancing baby" case), the U.S. Court of Appeals for the Ninth Circuit concluded that fair use was not merely a defense to an infringement claim, but was an expressly authorized right, and an exception to the exclusive rights granted to the author of a creative work by copyright law: "Fair use is therefore distinct from affirmative defenses where a use infringes a copyright, but there is no liability due to a valid excuse, e.g., misuse of a copyright."

 The four factors of analysis for fair use set forth above derive from the opinion of Joseph Story in Folsom v.
 Marsh, in which the defendant had copied 353 pages from the plaintiff's 12-volume biography of George Washington in order to produce a separate two-volume work of his own.
 The court rejected the defendant's fair use defense with the following explanation: